 The book talks about two different types of mindsets: the fixed mindset and the growth mindset.
 A fixed mindset revolves around people thinking they have a certain ability level, whether in sports, arts, or academics.
 That level judges them, and they are to sit there forever.
-It also means that their whole world revolves around proving how successful they are to others.
+It also means that their whole world revolves around proving their success to others.
 In contrast, the growth mindset is all about stretching yourself.

-In the book’s opening section, Carol tries to talk to us about what a fixed mindset is, what a growth mindset is, and the implications to you.
-The idea of failure is assumed in your mind, dependent on your growth mindset or fixed mindset.
-Failure is seen differently by those with a growth mindset and a fixed mindset.
+In the book’s opening section, Carol talks to us about what a fixed mindset is, what a growth mindset is, and the implications for you.
+The idea of failure is assumed in your mind, dependent on your growth or fixed mindset.
+Failure is seen differently by those with growth and fixed mindsets.

 So if you have a fixed mindset, you will likely see yourself as a failure and feel judged if you fail.
 If you have a growth mindset, you see failure as something that happens, and you see that you failed.

 However, through the book, why talk about different topics?
-The hope is you might start to realize what areas or triggers will make.
+The hope is that you might realize what areas or triggers will occur.
 You have this fixed mindset now.
 Wouldn’t you understand those areas?
 She then forces that process to try and help you turn this and slowly develop a growth mindset.

 Author: Carol S. Dweck